 What follows is a brief examination of two of the above releases that have willfully examined women’s agency within a male-dominated society.

-See the rest of my rant here on the Witchdoctor website.
+See my reviews here on the Witchdoctor website.